 Of course the more involved employees are – and the better appreciated they feel – the more likely they are to become engaged with the business and what it’s trying to achieve.

-HR software solutions can also feed into this process of involvement and engagement.
+HR software solutions can also feed into this process of involvement and employee engagement.
 Automated performance management systems, for example, can help ensure employees are clear about where the business is going and what they need to do personally to help achieve corporate goals.

 On-line systems make it easy to update individual performance objectives as business needs change.
 Individual development plans can be revisited regularly to make sure they are still fit for purpose.
 The system acts as a trigger to make sure the right conversations take place at the right time and that everyone is clear about what they need to do differently.